carvalhovitor2/sherpany/README.md

  - EKS control-plane is publicly exposed, which is not ideal in a production environment for obvious reasons.
 It is only like this because making it private would obligate a private connection between the CI system and my VPC.

+## Docker images

+Docker images (in that case just one image, the poll app) are built, scanned and release to the ECR private registry through the pipeline.
+I chose to make a few modifications to the source code of the poll app in order to remove some hard coded parameters and start using variables for those values.

 ## CI/CD Pipeline

 Sherpollny uses a Continuous Integration and Continuous Deployment (CI/CD) pipeline to automate the build, test, and deployment process.
 The pipeline is defined in the `ci.yml` file located in the `.github/workflows` directory.
 The pipeline is triggered whenever code changes are pushed to the `main` branch or a pull request is opened against the `main` branch.